Game Urbanist, Game Designer

 And yet ancient, fantasy, contemporary, sci-fi, stylized, historical or cyberpunk cities are not always given the attention they need.
 Even when designers do get them right, they almost never take advantage of the immense storytelling, thematic, and game & level design opportunities a rich and realistic urban environment provides.

 Then again, creating a city from scratch is admittedly a daunting and difficult task.

 Where should one start from?
 How many streets would be enough?
 What should said streets be made of?
 How is the street network organized?
 Are there pavements?
 What about urban furniture or street art?
 What sorts of people and/or beings are usually seen roaming those streets during the day?
 During the night?
 Should every street have the same width?
 And how could I hide the short length of my in-game streets?
 Is there more to a city than streets?

-Of course, troubleshooting is not enough to carry your project all the way towards the creation of a living, breathing, unique, and thus believable and exciting game city.
+Of course, troubleshooting is not enough to carry your project all the way towards the creation of a living, breathing, unique, memorable, and thus believable game city.
 A successful city, you see, has to feel real, and in order to feel real its complexities and major characteristics have to be understood.
 And analysed.
 And then toyed with.
 Dark alleys sporting deadly urban fauna must feel plausible, as even high-fantasy worlds need consistency.
 An urban fantasy environment that feels concrete will make the game it is supporting feel believable itself.

 Get In Touch

 If you are in need of assistance with your game's cities, would like to discuss any sort of urban interactive environment, or if you simply want to say hello, do not hesitate to get in touch with me on firstname.lastname@example.org.